DMozhevitin/anchor-native-frankenstein/README.md

 # Anchor-native frankenstein

-Anchor program with native entrypoint.
+Example of turning Anchor program to native program by adding native entrypoint and preserving the compatibility with Anchor tests.

 ## Usage